cisstech/platon/README.md

   - `generate.sh`: Generates the Jison parser from the `libs/feature/compiler/src/lib/pl.jison` file.

 - `/bin/shell`: These scripts are used to connect to Docker containers from the terminal.
+  - `api.sh`: Connects to the API container (available only in prod mode).
   - `nginx.sh`: Connects to the NGINX container.
   - `postgres.sh`: Connects to the Postgres container.
   - `redis.sh`: Connects to the Redis container.

+- `/bin/start`: This script is used to start the nestjs api in prod mode.
+  - `api.sh`: Waits for postgres to run migrations then starts nestjs api

 #### Testing